aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 Karpenter follows existing AWS patterns for customizing the base image of instances.
 More specifically, Karpenter uses [EC2 launch templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html).
 Launch templates may specify many values.
 The pivotal value is the base image (AMI).
-Launch templates further specify many parameters related to networking, authorization, instance type, and more.
+Launch templates further specify many different parameters related to networking, authorization, instance type, and more.

+**Karpenter only implementes a subset of launch template fields, and some fields should not be set.**

 This guide describes requirements for using launch templates with Karpenter, and later an example procedure.